Money: If only we had a little more, then, of course, we’d be happier.

 6. Vested interests

 For example, perhaps we spent most of our life in pursuit of money believing it to be the key to happiness, as others perhaps told us it would.
-If we did invest a lot of time in pursuing money then it becomes psychologically essential to sustain the belief that money is key to our happiness, whether true or not, as it might be too psychologically challenging to admit to one’s self that what one thought was key for happiness, and that we put a lot of energy trying to obtain, actually isn’t.
+If we did invest a lot of time in pursuing money then it becomes psychologically essential to sustain the belief that money is key to our happiness, whether true or not.
+The reason being that it might be too psychologically challenging to admit to one’s self that what one thought was key for happiness, and that we put a lot of energy trying to obtain, actually isn’t.
 It also may be important to convince others of the belief too, and surround ourselves with others who prop up this belief.

 We will also look for evidence that confirms our belief rather than disconfirms it.
 Thus a study showing that money does buy happiness might get more news coverage, no matter how misleading the study and badly reported by the media, than a study that doesn’t support that story.